What you need to know as states count the votes and key races are on the line

 The main reason for the delay is the way each state handles ballots other than those cast at polling places on Election Day, including early voting and the mail.

-Of those ballots, about 290,000 were dropped off at polling places on Election Day, Bill Gates, chairman of the Maricopa County Board of Supervisors, told CNN on Thursday.
+Of those ballots, regarding 290,000 were dropped off at polling places on Election Day, Bill Gates, chairman of the Maricopa County Board of Supervisors, told CNN on Thursday.
 Those ballots must be processed before they can be counted, leading to a tabulation delay.

-Additionally, the county has about 17,000 ballots that were attempted to be counted on Election Day but were not read by the tabulator due to a printer error, and those ballots must be counted as well.
+Additionally, the county has regarding 17,000 ballots that were attempted to be counted on Election Day but were not read by the tabulator due to a printer error, and those ballots must be counted as well.

 In Nevada, state law allows you to receive ballots by mail until Saturday, as long as they are postmarked by Election Day.
 That means counties are still getting ballots to be counted.